GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Don't blame me for the fact that competent programming will be too difficult for "the average programmer" — you must not fall into the trap of rejecting a surgical technique because it is beyond the capabilities of the barber in his shop around the corner.
+> ### There are two major products that come out of Berkeley: LSD and UNIX.
+We don't believe this to be a coincidence.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Jeremy S. Anderson*

 ---
 ## 🏎 Quick Facts